-In Early Years Foundation Stage and Key Stage 1, review marking will only lead to written comments for those pupils who are able to read and respond independently.
-Where pupils are unable to read/understand such comments, these are shared verbally with the children at the next appropriate opportunity.
-A verbal response stamp will indicate this.
+In Early Years Foundation Stage and Key Stage 1, review marking will only lead to written comments for those children who are able to read and respond independently.
+Where children are unable to read/understand such comments, these are shared verbally with the children at the next appropriate opportunity.
+A record of VR by the teacher in the book will indicate this.
 Where children have achieved the learning objective, a stamp will indicate this.

 In Key Stage 2, written marking and comments should be used where meaningful guidance can be offered which it has not been possible to provide during the classroom session.
-In the case of groups of pupils having a common need, it may be appropriate for teachers to adjust planning or grouping rather than providing a written comment.
-Where a child has achieved the intended outcome and is well prepared for the next stage of learning, a learning objective achieved stamp will indicate this and a next step challenge may be offered.
+In the case of groups of children having a common need, it may be appropriate for teachers to adjust planning or grouping rather than providing a written comment.
+Where a child has achieved the intended outcome and is well prepared for the next stage of learning, a learning objective achieved tick will indicate this and a next step challenge may be offered.
 In most cases, written comments will be focused on extended pieces of written work or extended tasks.
 These will allow children's achievements to be recognised and provide further guidance for future learning.